Loveland frog: Loveland police reports

-On March 3, 1972, at 1:00 am, Loveland police officer Ray Shockey was driving on Riverside Drive near the Totes boot factory and the Little Miami River when an unidentified animal scurried across the road in front of his vehicle.
-The animal was fully illuminated in his vehicle's headlights, and he described it as 3 to 4 ft long and about 50 to 75 lb, with leathery skin.
-He reported spotting the animal "crouched like a frog" before it momentarily stood erect to climb over the guardrail and back down towards the river.
+At 1:00 a.m. on March 3, 1972, Loveland police officer Ray Shockey was driving on Riverside Drive near the Totes boot factory and the Little Miami River when an unidentified animal scurried across the road in front of his vehicle.
+The animal was fully illuminated in his vehicle's headlights, and he described it as having leathery skin, stretching 3 to 4 ft in length, and weighing roughly 50 to 75 lb.
+He reported that the animal "crouched like a frog" before it momentarily stood erect to climb over the guardrail and back down towards the river.

-Two weeks after the incident, a second Loveland police officer, Mark Matthews, reported seeing an unidentified animal crouched along the road in the same vicinity as Shockey's sighting.
-Matthews shot the animal, recovered the body, and put it in his trunk to show officer Shockey.
-According to Matthews, it was "a large iguana about 3 or 3.5 ft long", and he didn't immediately recognize it because it was missing its tail.
-Matthews speculated the iguana had been someone's pet that "either got loose or was released when it grew too large".
-According to Matthews, Shockey was shown the dead iguana and confirmed it was the animal he had seen two weeks previously.
+Two weeks after the incident, a second Loveland police officer, Mark Matthews, reported seeing an unidentified animal crouched along the road in the same vicinity as the first officer's sighting.
+Matthews shot the animal, recovered the body, and put it in his trunk to show Shockey.
+According to Matthews, it was "a large iguana about 3 or 3.5 ft long", and he did not immediately recognize it because it was missing its tail.
+Matthews speculated that the iguana had been someone's pet that "either got loose or was released when it grew too large".
+According to Matthews, Shockey was shown the dead iguana and confirmed it was the animal he had seen two weeks prior.
 Matthews recounted the incident to an author of a book about urban legends, but says the author "omitted the part that confirmed that the creature was an iguana rather than a Frogman".

+The so-called "frog" was more likely a large, tailless iguana.
+The photo shows an adult green iguana.

-In 2016 on WCPO-TV, Matthews commented on reports of a couple playing Pokémon Go near the river who claimed to see a frog-like creature standing on hind legs: "It's like Bigfoot and all that other stuff," Matthews said.
+In 2016, Matthews commented on WCPO-TV in response to reports of a couple playing Pokémon Go near the river who claimed to see a froglike being standing on hind legs: "It's like Bigfoot and all that other stuff," Matthews said.
 "I don't believe in Bigfoot either."

 In fiction

-James Renner's science fiction/mystery novel The Man From Primrose Lane features a version of the Loveland frog.
+James Renner's science fiction-mystery novel The Man From Primrose Lane features a version of the Loveland frog.

 In May 2014, the Loveland frog legend was made into a musical, titled Hot Damn!
 It's the Loveland Frog!.
 The musical premiered at the Art Academy of Cincinnati during the 2014 Cincinnati Fringe Festival.

 In 2023, a horror found footage film directed by Anthony Cousins, Frogman, was released.

-The Loveland Frog is a primary character in a short story included in the story collection Mothman Is My Boyfriend: Ten Tales of Cryptid Love and Lust by McKayla Cole; the anticipated publication date for this collection is May 5, 2026, as of October 2025.
+In 2023, filmmaker Lauren Connolly released the documentary, "Finding Frogman", which explored the history and folklore surrounding the Loveland Frog legend.